-

 Transport

-The port is only a 20 minute walk from town, but walking is not recommended.
-Rather, catch the metro from Joliette station outside the terminal or hail an awaiting taxi.
+The port is only a 20-minute walk from town, but walking is not recommended.
+Rather, visitors should catch the metro from Joliette station outside the terminal or hail an awaiting taxi.
 There is also a shuttle service to and from Vieux Port although this is irregular.
-Once in town, you can happily explore the Vieux Port area on foot.
+Once in town, visitors can happily explore the Vieux Port area on foot.

 Attractions

 The Vieux Port area is filled with worthwhile sites and can easily occupy a full day.
 Nearby Fort Saint-Jean is also worth a visit, and the beach is excellent.
-See the ancient Basilique St-Victor and the splendid interior of the 19th century Cathedrale de la Major.
-Climb the hill to Notre-Dame-de-la-Garde which provides great views and photos of the city.
+Travellers should see the ancient Abbaye St-Victor and the splendid interior of the 19th-century Cathedrale de la Major.
+They can also climb the hill to Notre-Dame-de-la-Garde, which provides great views and photographic opportunities.

 Restaurants